puppetlabs/puppet-docs/source/learning/modules1.markdown

 Class names can also use a double colon (`::`) as a namespace separator.
 (Yes, this should [look familiar](./variables.html#variables).)
 This is a good way to show which classes are related to each other; for example, you can tell right away that something's going on between `apache::ssl` and `apache::vhost`.
 This will become more important about [two feet south of here][manifestsdir].

 Also, class definitions introduce new variable scopes.
 That means any variables you assign within won't be accessible by their short names outside the class; to get at them from elsewhere, you would have to use the fully-qualified name (e.g. `$apache::ssl::certificate_expiration`).
-It also means you can localize --- mask --- variable short names in use outside the class; if you assign a `$fqdn` variable in a class, you would get the new value instead of the value of the Facter-supplied variable, unless you used the fully-qualified fact name (`$::fqdn`).

 ### Declaring